Why, Oh Why, Anxiety?

 Being alert and aware of our surroundings is normal and natural for humans until we stay in a continuous state of heightened awareness.
 Excessive worry over uncontrollable events puts your mind on a roller coaster of fear and emotional instability.
 When we overthink or try to solve a problem before it even exists, we find ourselves in a perpetual state of anxiety.
 This anxiety is the result of the stress hormones adrenaline and cortisol flooding your brain, released from the adrenal glands and kidneys.
 A constant state of anxiety means these hormones continuously pour into your body and your sympathetic nervous system can’t get a break to calm down.

-We are often advised to “put down our phones” or “limit screen time”, but less advice is shared on solving the physiological issue associated with anxiety beyond medicating it away with anti-anxiety drugs.
 There are alternatives to managing and even overcoming anxiety.
 Acupuncture has been effectively applied for centuries to help with fear, stress, and anxiety.

 Anxiety and Your Internal Organs